ErpNetDocs/webclient/navigators/guide/customize-nav-panel.md

 This action updates and saves the current navigator layout persistently.

 ![picture](../pictures/savelayout.png)

+## Save minor layout changes

+A minor change is considered any change outside Customize panel option eg. column width, sorting, hiding a column, grouping etc. In such case the Save layout button is blue.

 > [!Note]
 > Saved layouts apply to the current role and layout configuration.